Speech Therapy at UnityPoint Health - Des Moines

 In terms of language disorders, there are two types: receptive and expressive disorders:

 - Receptive Disorders.
 This refers to a person's difficulties in processing language.

 - Expressive Disorders.
 A person with an expressive disorder struggles to put words together, has a limited vocabulary and cannot use language in an appropriate way.

-If a person has been diagnosed with a feeding disorder, he or she has problems chewing, swallowing, gagging, coughing and refusing to eat.
+If a person has been diagnosed with a swallowing disorder, he or she has problems chewing, swallowing, gagging, coughing and refusing to eat.